mamund/trump-said/docs/index.md

 A daily listing of quotes from the 47th president.

-### 2025-01-17
-On January 17, 2025, President-elect Donald Trump discussed the future of the TikTok app, stating, "The decision is ultimately up to me."

-#usPolitics

-### 2025-01-18
+### 2025-01-20
-On January 18, 2025, President-elect Donald Trump announced plans to intensify immigration enforcement immediately after his inauguration.
-He stated, "We will begin removing the illegal aliens who have infiltrated our country."

-This announcement has raised concerns among immigrant communities and human rights organizations, who fear that such actions could lead to widespread detentions and deportations, potentially separating families and disrupting communities.
+On January 20, 2025, during his inaugural address, President Donald Trump declared that the United States would reclaim control of the Panama Canal.
+He stated, "The purpose of our deal and the spirit of our treaty has been totally violated."

+No further details were provided regarding this plan.

 #usPolitics